 The University of Edinburgh is an internationally recognised centre of excellence in Regenerative Medicine, and hosts the MRC Centre for Regenerative Medicine (CRM), which brings together world-leading basic stem cell research and established clinical excellence to deliver a "bench-to-bedside" approach in addressing the challenges posed by degenerative diseases.
 With its broad scope and integrated approach, the CRM is uniquely placed to deliver the appropriate training required by the next generation of skilled professionals in this key area of Life Sciences.

 If you're thinking about studying on-campus for taught or research degree, then our open day is a great opportunity to find out more about the city and the University.

-Our next Postgraduate Open Day will take place on Wednesday 15 November 2017, please see link below to register:
+Our next Postgraduate Open Day will take place in November 2018, further information on booking will follow.

 Staff from our admissions team will be available online to answer your questions about applying to on-campus programmess.
 We'd be delighted if you could join us.
 To sign up, register for an online event.